Chainflow/cosmos-validator-mission-control/README.md

 ## Get Involved

 As this tool will be open-sourced, I want it to be useful to you.
 Your input is critical to making this happen.
 Please keep an eye out for feedback requests.
-Lengthly feedback cycles are included in the timeline, to encourage community participation.
+Lengthy feedback cycles are included in the timeline, to encourage community participation.

 Let me know what would be most valuable to you.
 If you'd like an existing tool you've built considered for integration, please let me know that too.